Student Wellbeing Support

-At the start of 2020 The Golden Grove High School Wellbeing Team began our partnership with Reaching Potential Psychology, to provide our students access to a free clinical mental health service, on site, through The Hub.
+The Golden Grove High School Wellbeing Team have a partnership with Reaching Potential Psychology, to provide our students access to a free clinical mental health service, on site, through The Hub.

-Students with a Mental Health Care Plan (MHCP) referral, may access 10 sessions per year with our psychologists, bulk billed, under Medicare, the National Disability Insurance Scheme (NDIS) and Department of Child Protection.
-They will use a range of techniques and tailor the counselling to each student’s needs.
+Students with a Mental Health Care Plan (MHCP) referral, may access 10 sessions per year with our psychologists, bulk billed through Medicare, the National Disability Insurance Scheme (NDIS) and Department of Child Protection.
+They use a range of techniques and tailor the counselling to each student’s needs.

-SchoolTV is a new wellbeing platform with ongoing resource that is now available to our parents, which simplifies access to credible, sound information with realistic and practical strategies.
-Each edition will address a major topic and includes a videos, parent quiz, Q&A with leading specialists, fact sheets, articles and a host of resources including suggested apps, books, websites and more.
+SchoolTV is a wellbeing platform with ongoing resources that is available to parents.
+It provides easy access to credible, research based information with realistic and practical strategies.
+Each edition addresses a major topic and includes videos, parent quiz, Q&A with leading specialists, fact sheets, articles and a host of resources including suggested apps, books, websites and more.
 A key feature of SchoolTV is its ability to aggregate content from many leading organisations such as Beyond Blue and ReachOut, amongst others.

-You can access the SchoolTV archive here or by clicking on SchoolTV in the Quick Links on the left side of the Home Page of our website.
+You can access the SchoolTV archive here or by clicking on SchoolTV logo on the Home Page of our website.

 Programs / Activities driven by the The Wellbeing Team include:

 - Cyber Bullying Awareness Programs